hsungki/transformer_decoder/README.md

-# Transformer Decoder for Text Generation
+# Transformer-Decoder for Text Generation

 This repository implements a Transformer-Decoder model for text generation.
 The code is adapted from [Transformer model for language understanding]( https://www.tensorflow.org/tutorials/text/transformer).

-## Structure of a Transformer Decoder
+## Structure of a Transformer-Decoder

 The original Transformer model for Machine Translation contains both Encoder and Decoder components.
 The Encoder processes to-be-translated sentences and the Decoder processes translation results.
 However, we only need the latter for the purpose of text generation.
 The overall structure of a Transformer-Decoder is nicely illustrated by the following figure: